 Nature is integral to the survival of all living beings.
 When young children spend time outdoors, they are in close contact with nature.
 The longer they spend with Mother Nature, the more they develop an attachment, love, and fondness of it.

 The present scenario is harsh.
 Nature is depleting at an alarming rate.
 Taking this into consideration, inculcating a love of nature in children from a young age is crucial.
 You could also take them out on nature trips and teach them about the effects of global warming and deforestation (3).

 5. Strengthens muscles

-Besides improving cognitive performance, outdoor play is equally important for the development of the body.
+Besides aiding in cognitive development, outdoor play is equally important for the development of the body.
 When young children spend time running around in the local park or climbing things, they’re challenging their bodies, which helps strengthen muscles.
-Also, outdoor activities help children assess the risks involved and teach them to push their limits, helping them learn new skills confidently (4).
+Also, outdoor activities help children in learning risk-taking, enabling them to push their limits and acquire new skills while enhancing self-confidence (4).

 6. Awakens curiosity and develops creativity

 Even the minutest of things amazes young children, and they can instantly draw inspiration from the smallest of things.
 Whether it’s playing with sand in the play area with adult supervision or running around with friends on the school grounds, outdoor time promotes creativity.
 The open spaces and lack of constraints ensure greater freedom and stir up a child’s imagination.
 This is primarily because a child is far more inquisitive of their local environment and current surroundings.
 Not only do they notice things quicker, but also swiftly learn as their minds are receptive to loads of information (5).

 7. Improves attention span